ramayac/vs-gemlite/README.md

-# VS GEM Lite
+# VS GEM Lite plugin

-A rather simple plugin to handle .api/.case files used in GEM Lite.
+Simple VSCode plugin to support GEM Lite .api/.case code navigation.
-The idea is just to link files and navigate the structure of those files faster.
+The general idea was just to provide a way to link and navigate the structure of files (case/api) faster.

-Use at your conveninece.
+I hope this is as usefull to you as it is to me!

+## Aknowledgment

+GEM Lite is created by: John Bi @ Telus.

 ## Release Notes